LucasMontorio/rspec-time-guard/README.md

    - The test will continue running until completion
    - The test will pass or fail based on its assertions, not its timing

+### Important Notes on Test Execution

+#### Test Interruption

+When a time limit is exceeded and `continue_on_timeout` is set to `false` (the default):

+- Test execution is immediately interrupted at the time limit
+- Any code after the point where the timeout occurs will not be executed
+- Cleanup operations such as database transactions may not complete normally
+- Any assertions or expectations after the timeout point won't be evaluated

+This means if your test has important cleanup steps or assertions near the end, they might not run if the test times out earlier.
+If you need to ensure all test code runs even when timing out, use the `continue_on_timeout` option.

+#### Thread Safety Considerations

+RSpec Time Guard uses threads for execution monitoring.
+While we take care to properly clean up these threads, be aware that:

+1. Tests with threading or process-spawning code might behave unexpectedly
+2. Thread-local variables could be lost when a test is interrupted
+3. Some Ruby extensions and libraries might not be fully thread-safe ite

 ## Examples